-It’s imperative that the early warning signs or symptoms are not ignored so you can take the remedial actions well in time.
+It’s imperative that you do not ignore early warning signs or symptoms so that the remedial actions can be taken well in time.
 In majority of the cases, an infection can be detected well in advance and easily cured before it’s too much of a trouble for you.

 Key symptoms of an infected tragus piercing would include the below: